 Effective management of these records would:

 - support effective delivery of the Olympic sports and cultural events across the UK

 - answer to public accountability and scrutiny post-2012

 - secure a long-term legacy for the benefit of current and future planners, policy makers, researchers, learning and education professionals and the general public

 Records of 2012

 The 2012 Olympics, Paralympics and Cultural Olympiad were a key moment in our cultural history.
 We helped many organisations involved to work together to build a comprehensive record for future generations, from government decision-making and delivery to the contribution of the private sector, local authorities and communities across the UK.
 To help us achieve these goals, the sector worked in partnership on a range of initiatives.

 The strategy to manage the Olympic records was called 'The Record', to reflect the sporting, social and cultural significance of London and the UK hosting the games and Cultural Olympiad.
 It was delivered in partnership with the Government Olympic Executive (GOE), and in collaboration with the London 2012 organising committee, British Olympic Association and colleagues across government and the cultural and archives sectors.

 In the year of London 2012 and the Cultural Olympiad, many sporting and cultural activities took place across the UK, from celebrations at national and regional venues to local school and community projects.
-Find out more about the activities, and the archives and records that are already being collected, and view a range of records we hold on the modern Olympic and Paralympic Games and Cultural Olympiad, on our website The Olympic Record.
+You can find out more about the activities, records, digital archive of London 2012 and previous Games, on our website.

-For more information please contact the Head of Collections Knowledge at The National Archives.
+For more information please contact Simon Demissie, Head, Modern Domestic Records at The National Archives.